Bobby Charlton

-Sir Robert Charlton (11 October 1937 – 21 October 2023) was an English professional footballer who played as an attacking midfielder, left winger or centre-forward.
+Sir Robert Charlton (11 October 1937 – 21 October 2023) was an English footballer who played as an attacking midfielder, left winger or centre-forward.
 Widely considered one of the greatest players of all time, he was a member of the England team that won the 1966 FIFA World Cup, the year he also won the Ballon d'Or.
 He finished second in the Ballon d'Or voting in 1967 and 1968.
 He played almost all of his club football at Manchester United, where he became renowned for his attacking instincts, passing abilities from midfield, ferocious long-range shooting from both left and right foot, fitness, and stamina.
 He was cautioned only twice in his career: once against Argentina in the 1966 World Cup, and once in a league match against Chelsea.
-With success at club and international level, he was one of ten players to have won the FIFA World Cup, the European Cup and the Ballon d'Or.
+With success at club and international level, he was one of eleven players to have won the FIFA World Cup, the European Cup and the Ballon d'Or.
 His elder brother Jack, who was also in the World Cup–winning team, was a defender for Leeds United and also for ten years was the manager of the Republic of Ireland.